Report

 Health System

-Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital
+Rutgers Robert Wood Johnson Medical School and Robert Wood Johnson University Hospital, an RWJBarnabas Health facility

 Headquarters